Document Accessibility

 • Color should never be the sole method of conveying important information, as some users may have difficulty perceiving certain colors.
 Use additional visual indicators, such as text labels or symbols, to provide clarity.

-• Ensure that text has sufficient color contrast against its background to be readable by users with visual impairments.
-Tools like the TPGi Colour Contrast Analyser can help evaluate color contrast.
+• Ensure text has sufficient color contrast against its background to be readable by users with visual impairments.
+Tools like the Colour Contrast Analyser can help evaluate color contrast (available in Company Portal for Windows 11 users).

 • Avoid relying on color alone to indicate form errors or required fields.
 Instead, use symbols (e.g., an asterisk) or text to provide additional cues.